abdo0x41/abdo0x41/README.md

-- 👋 Hi, I’m Abdulrahman
+#Hi, I'm Abdulrahman

-- 👀 I’m interested in coding , Embedded and pentesting
+- 👀 I’m interested in embedded software, Automotive, IOT, Robotics, AI
-- 🌱 I’m currently learning embedded linux
+- 🌱 I’m currently learning to use AI with embedded Applications
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me via my email (abdelrahman0x41@gmail.com)
+- 📫Reach me via my email (abdelrahman0x41@gmail.com)

 <!---
 abdo0x41/abdo0x41 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.